 Is It Normal For GPU Fans To Stop?

-GPU fans are designed to stop when the GPU is not in use, so it is normal for them to stop when you’re not gaming or doing other graphics-intensive tasks.
-If your GPU fan is still spinning when you’re not doing anything demanding, though, that could be a sign that something is wrong.
+GPU fans are designed to stop when the GPU is not in use, so it is normal to stop when you’re not gaming or doing other graphics-intensive tasks.
+If your GPU fan is still spinning when you’re not doing anything demanding, that could be a sign that something is wrong.

 How Hot Is Too Hot For GPU?